eros404/BandcampSync/README.md

 So you can run it on Linux, macOS, and Windows but you must have [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed on your computer (_tested only on windows_).

+Having [Google Chrome](https://www.google.com/intl/en_en/chrome/) installed on your computer is also required.

 ### Configuration

 #### Identity cookie